Bells, Jackson, and Milan, TN

 For your gum, we examine the gum tissue for loose teeth, bone loss, bleeding, and inflamed gums as well as other symptoms of gum disease.
 In addition, we screen for oral cancer by checking the entire oral cavity for irregularities and feeling the lymph nodes on your face and neck.

 At times, we might request a digital radiograph if we notice extreme gum recession, abnormal tooth positioning, or loose teeth.
 This will help us formulate a treatment plan if we discover complex dental issues.
 We round up our dental exam sessions by discussing our observations with you concerning your oral health, your risk of tooth decay and gum problems as well as preventative measures to improve and safeguard your oral health.

 If you’re issued a clean bill of health, we will perform basic dental cleaning.
 If not, we explore and discuss possible treatment options.
 We then conclude with scheduling an appointment for your next dental exam usually in six months if you have been certified orally healthy and have no need for further treatment.

-You can visit us for a comprehensive dental exam or call us at Premier Dental at one of our three convenient locations to book a dental exam or confirm your scheduled appointment with us today!
+You can visit us for a comprehensive dental exam or call us, Premier Dental at 731-663-9999.
+Feel free to visit one of our three convenient locations, to book a dental exam or confirm your scheduled appointment with us today!